bdwilson/IPCamViewer/README.md

 Installation
 --------------------
+NOTE: If you're running a previous version (before 2/2019), you'll need to blow away your database and start over.
+I added eventID to the images table and pirName and pirTime to the cameras table.
+If you can figure this out without blowing away your db, mazeltov!

 1. Install Perl modules.
 2. Configure your webserver.
 For Apache, place cam.conf in /etc/apache2/sites-enabled and change the NVR location to the base location where